matiasc18/POOP-Large-Project/README.md

  - This is also missing the .env file in the cards directory, which are the environmental variables both for connecting to MongoDB and for using json web tokens.
  - If you're gonna test this locally on your pc, make sure to add a .env file to the root directory with 2 variables: MONGODB_URI and
    ACCESS_TOKEN_SECRET.
-The first variable should be set to your MongoDB connection string, which you get when creating a cluster with
+    - MONGODB_URI should be set to your MongoDB connection string, which you get when creating a cluster with MongoDB and clicking the "connect" option.
-   MongoDB and clicking the "connect" option and the second variable can be set to whatever you wish, it's for creating and decoding jwt tokens.
+    - ACCESS_TOKEN_SECRET can be set to whatever you wish, it's for creating and decoding jwt tokens.

 ## Getting it running on Heroku